Donna164/Data-Analyst--Portfolio/README.md

 **Technology**: SQL, Snowflake, Excel, Power BI

 **Result**: Users quit the most in the first 3 steps of the FTUE.
 The insights helped the development teams to come up with solutions to optimize loading process, re-design and fasten the tutotial phases, reducing churn rate by 2%

+### KPI performane dashboard

+**Goal**: The goal of the dashboard is to monitor performance and progress of employees towards the business objectives

+**Description**: The company has set various KPI to grow their business.
+KPI has been applied to employees for a certain time period.
+However, they have not had any dashboards, or data insights about what they are doing good, what they need to improve, what KPI is being achieved well, and which is not.
+Therefore, they decided to build Power BI dashboard to have the overview of employee performance, as well as KPI achievement

+**Skills**: Power BI, DAX, SQL, Excel

+**Technology**: Power BI

+**Result**: The dashboard shows the top KPI which employee achieved the best, the top leading employees and departments, as well as recommended actions to improve performance

 - Python
 ### A/B testing analysis on advertising